amy-tabb/RWHEC-exp-2019/README.md

 1. Calling the program using more standard flags (via getopt.h) versus a sort of convoluted argument structure.
 1. Options to customize the camera calibration portion (more details below [Camera calibration parameters](#camera-calibration-parameters)); briefly, otherwise, one gets a not-very-useful calibration for limited camera views during debugging.
 2. Options to convert matrices where the robot pose is provided with **R** and the end-effector position **C**, as is commonly provided by many robot controllers.
-To convert to HTMs is not difficult, and I will describe this process and it is also implemented in the code such that the HTMs for the robot are
+To convert to HTMs is not difficult, and I will describe this process ([Robot pose parameters](#robot-pose-parameters))and it is also implemented in the code such that the HTMs for the robot are

 ````
 [  R    t   ]